davidziegert/how-to/server/ubuntu/services/clamav.md

 ```
 ClamAV has a number of switches that can be used to customize its behavior.
 Some of the most useful switches are:

-The –infected switch tells ClamAV to only report infected files.
+The -infected switch tells ClamAV to only report infected files.
 This is useful if you only want to know which files are infected, and you don’t want to remove them.
-–infected
+-infected

-The –remove switch tells ClamAV to remove infected files.
+The -remove switch tells ClamAV to remove infected files.
 This is the default behavior, so you don’t need to use this switch unless you want to override the default behavior.
-–remove
+-remove

-The –recursive switch tells ClamAV to scan a directory and all of its subdirectories.
+The -recursive switch tells ClamAV to scan a directory and all of its subdirectories.
 This is useful for scanning large directories or directories that may contain infected files.
-–recursive
+-recursive
 ```

 ## Scanning Folders (automatically)